 Complete the Physical/Chemical Characterization per FT 3001 and Stream/River Habitat Assessment per FT 3100.
 The percent coverage of substrate type refers to how much of each habitat type is actually present and in the water (able to be sampled) at the sampling site.

 Determine which productive habitats can be considered “major” and the number of sweeps to perform in each habitat type out of the twenty total sweeps per station.
 Determine the number of major productive habitats at the site per FT 3000.
 To be considered “major” productive substrate, the habitat must be a productive habitat type and have at least 2m2 area.
-Generally, the most productive habitat types are as follows: leaf packs, roots, snags, aquatic vegetation (including aquatic mosses such as Fontinalis), and rock outcrops.
+Generally, the most productive habitat types are as follows: leaf packs, roots, snags, aquatic vegetation (including aquatic mosses such as Fontinalis), and rocks.
 Fine fibrous roots are preferred over larger diameter roots, since they have more surface area, and therefore more areas for organisms to hide.
 Snags with rough, peeling bark are preferred because they have more hiding places and attachment points for organisms than fresh, smooth snags (e.g., cypress knees, live trees).
-Jagged rocks with a rough architecture (i.e., with nooks and crannies for organisms to hide) are preferred over smooth rocks.
+Jagged rocks with rough architecture (i.e., with nooks and crannies for organisms to hide) are preferred over smooth rocks.

 Then, use the following conventions to determine the number of sweeps to perform in each habitat type: